 Hurricane Voices Breast Cancer Foundation Feature

 I write and illustrate for young adults.
 Upcoming novels and board books are in various points of the publication process.
-Check back soon for news on new releases for 2014 and 2015.
+Check back soon for news on new releases for 2015.

 As a co-founder of readergirlz, I aim to champion teen literacy and corresponding social service.
 Through readertotz, I have co-created a board book blog dedicated to raising the profile of infant/toddler books.
 Whether writing or reading, I strive to live the readergirlz motto and "Read, Reflect, and Reach Out."